linchen1010/myBar/README.md

 ```

-As for the AWS S3 part, you need to first register for AWS S3 service and create a .env file in root and add the following to .env
+As for AWS S3 part, you need to register for AWS S3 service and create a .env file in root and add the following to .env file.

 ```
 AWS_ACCESS_KEY_ID = YOUR_AWS_ACCESS_KEY_ID